Eid 2020 Box Office Battle: Salman Khan Reacts To Locking Horns With Akshay Kumar

 Salman was also asked if he considers 'Eid' as his date and he said, "No, it's not, it's nobody's date, anyone is welcome to release a film on the day.
 It's just that my films happen to come on Eid.
 Actually, my last film, Bharat, released during Ramadan, three days before Eid.
 And now, Dabangg 3 is arriving on Christmas.
 I've had releases during Diwali and Republic Day too.
 Any festive day is a good day."

 Salman will next be seen in Dabangg 3.
 Directed by Prabhu Deva, the film also casts Sonakshi Sinha, Arbaaz Khan and Sudeep.
-With the third instalment of Dabangg, Salman is also launching a newbie, Saiee Manjrekar, Mahesh Manjrekar's daughter, who's also a part of the film.
+With the third instalment of Dabangg, Bhai is also launching a newbie, Saiee Manjrekar, Mahesh Manjrekar's daughter, who's also a part of the film.
 The movie is all set to hit the theatres on December 20, 2019.